neuefische/web-exercises/sessions/js-async-functions/api-status/README.md

 # API Status

 This codesandbox offers a simple interface to check the status of an API.
-Just do it!

 ## Task